Greetings from your Pastor Nominating Committee(PNC)

-In the meantime, we are seeing God work in powerful ways through North Point.
+We are seeing God work in powerful ways through North Point.
 We believe the most exciting and effective days of ministry impact and life are still ahead of us.

 - Fulfill your Hearts of Generosity pledge.
 For more information, click here.
-(HOG Link)

 - Pray for wisdom, discernment, and clarity for our Pastor Nominating Committee (PNC).
 Praise God for the clarity He has given to our search team by way of onsite conversations.
 Continue to pray for our search team, as they prepare to evaluate new candidates the Lord will provide.